GetPageSpeed/nginx-extras-docs/docs/lua/nsq.md

 <hr />

-lua-resty-nsq - Lua nsq client driver for the ngx_lua based on the cosocket API

-## Status

-This library is developing.

-## Description

 This Lua library is a NSQ client driver for the ngx_lua nginx module:

 This Lua library takes advantage of ngx_lua's cosocket API, which ensures